Commercial Driver Education in MassachusettsCompare Commercial Vehicle Insurance Rates in 3 Steps

 Many CDL applicants take classes at private truck driving schools.
 These classes offer both classroom and hands-on instruction and are designed to help you pass the written and road exams.
 The schools even provide trucks and licensed instructors to help you pass the exam.

-To become a licensed school bus driver in Massachusetts, you need 20 hours of pre-service training from the company you will work for.
-To renew a school bus license (which expires annually), you must prove that you have received at least eight hours of in-service training.
+To become a licensed school bus driver in Massachusetts, you need pre-service training from the company you will work for.